helium/HIP/0000-designate-mobile-network-onboarding-fees-and-device-definition.md

 End User - A device that connects to a cellular or wifi signal, such as a cell phone, tablet, laptop, etc.

 ## Unresolved Questions
 Confirmation that the Helium Foundation can certainly complete the needed work by the stated deadline of October 31, 2023.
-Conversations have been had various members of the FOundation and it has been conveyed that approximately 90 days would be needed to complete the work.
+Impromptu conversations have been had with various members of the Foundation and it is believed that approximately 90 days would be needed to complete the work.

 ## Deployment Impact
 Operators of Devices will now need to pay Onboarding Fees for any newly onboarded output devices after the implementation of this HIP.